eigenlucy/eigenlucy.github.io/_pages/eigenlucy_hub.md

 * memory, fragmentation, reflections on a life interrupted, profession of faith

 ##   [multiplicity](/eigenlucy/multiplicity/)
-* what are we to do with our innumerabnle bodies
+* what are we to do with our innumerable bodies

 ##   [le fin de satan](/eigenlucy/bastille/)
 * hugo's unfinished epic, the redemption of Justice